 In a nutshell, this is about building your own personal integrity.

-You have probably heard it said that what we tell ourselves matters – and it does.
-But how we treat ourselves matters too.
+How we treat ourselves matters.
 And I’m not just talking about getting that spa day booked (as important as pamper sessions are).
-Not to be too fatalistic about it, but my sincere question is; do we fundamentally treat ourselves as though we are worthy of our own time and respect?
+Not to be too fatalistic about it, but my sincere question is; do you fundamentally treat yourself as though you are worthy of your own time and respect?
 If you don’t start your day caring about your own time, how does this affect the rest of your day, your short-term goals, week, month, year, even your long-term goals?
 How does it affect the direction of your life?